mhollink/angular-hands-on/exercises/04-sevices.md

 }
 ```

-In the login method we can use the http service to make a post call for the authenticate endpoint on the server.
+In the login method we can use the http service to make a post call for the authenticate-endpoint on the server.
 Within this method we expect to receive a username and password.
 To ensure that we can only accept objects with these
 properties we can define a type.